BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- If you are ever the smartest person in the room, you are in the wrong room. – C. Sean McGee
+ It isn't what you have or who you are or where you are or what you are doing that makes you happy or unhappy.
+It is what you think about it. – Dale Carnegie